 There are some things you should be looking for when choosing a goat rescue to donate to or acquire a goat from.
 Please be aware, if you’re looking to adopt a goat, rescues are required to neuter all animals.
 If you’re looking to buy a goat as a companion animal, a goat rescue is a great option.

 An animal rescue group is dedicated to pet adoption.

 Rescuing is only part of the process.
 If a facility is acting as a rescue and not a sanctuary, the animals need to be made available for adoption.
 Do not donate your money to someone who just wants to surround themselves with cute goats.
 Yes, this happens.

 As soon as an animal is made healthy, every effort should be made to rehome it.

 An animal rescue group must have a public information or education program to promote humane education.

 Teaching the public how to identify a humane source for animals and/or animal products is so important.
-We need to show people that meat, dairy, eggs, etc. doesn’t just arrive at the grocery store magically.
+We need to show people that meat, dairy, eggs, etc. don’t just arrive at the grocery store magically.
 Animals can be raised with care and compassion, even if they are a food source.

-An animal rescue should maintain a high-level of professionalism and customer service at all times.
+An animal rescue should maintain a high level of professionalism and customer service at all times.